This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 GPS-enabled devices are next on the list.
 These connect directly with satellites.

 Some have one-way email capability.
-Others have distress signaling capability alerting first responders to an emergency.
+Others have distress signaling capability to alert first responders to an emergency.
 This is similar to a 911 telephone call without any voice communication.

 Finally, carrying a satellite phone in the remote backcountry is available for two-way communication.